peijin94/SunSpecStreamSys/README.md

 - Processes incoming data frames
 - Maintains a ring buffer of 1200 × 1536 data points
 - Can be started/stopped at any time
+- **NEW**: Automatically generates and saves plots every 10 seconds

 **Key Features:**
 - Automatic connection to streaming source